qweasd1/Refactor/ideas/PS/CMU_SV_SE.md

 To find the answer, I began to read any books I could find about software development.
 I learned the OO design from Grady Booch's [Object-Oriented Analysis and Design with Applications](http://www.amazon.com/Object-Oriented-Analysis-Design-Applications-3rd/dp/020189551X/ref=sr_1_3?ie=UTF8&qid=1449544953&sr=8-3&keywords=object+oriented+design).
 I learned Design Pattern from Gang of Four, learned Agile programming and clean code from Uncle Bob's book.
 I also read books about TDD, DDD, CI, Enterprise Application Architecture, Dependecy Inject, AOP and wide range of popular framework.
 For many books I read many times, but still not understand clearly.
 I deadly felt I need a **environment** to  apply and validate what  I've read and thought.

+After several selection, I found my desire environment -- Citigroup.
+I passed the interview easily with my broad view on software development and my technology on .Net and got my dream land to cultivate my ideas on software development.
+The best project I wrote is <> which can let user using a visual tool to parse and transform complex data(xml, json, csv ...) easily and quickly.
+The framework will first show user the fields in raw file.
+After user selected their desire fields, a meta-program will generate an execution plan using the meta information collected from sample file .
+Finally, the runtime engine will use the execution plan, parellel it and then parse the large volume source data in an efficient way.
+In one word, user only need to care about the fields they want, all the details and performance will be handled by the framework.
+I also began to touch some advanced topics like meta-programming and applied it into one of my main project.
+This project aims to use less effort to parse complex raw data(not well designed xml,json,csv file) into standard format.
+I design a meta-program which can collect meta information from sample data and genearte execution plan according to user's desire fields.
+I also build a GUI for user, so they just need to select the field they want from screen and ignore other things.
+The framework will also use

+### first project
 * Learn Linq functional programming
 * Learn to use 3rd-part control
 * Learn multi-thread